Tinker Swiss Cottage Museum and Gardens is a jewel of local history, but some visitors claim the Tinker family never really left.

 “One lady approached me as we were loading the bus at the end of the visit,” Kathi recalled.
 “She looked at me and said that it was really neat that I had a lady dressed in a long white dress with dark hair put in a bun sitting on the bench right before the suspension bridge.
 I was a little confused and explained to her that I had no one along that was in a white dress.
 It was the first time I saw the color drain from someone’s face!
 She got very pale and started to shake as the realization sank in.
 I truly believe that she saw the ghost of Jesse Tinker and didn’t even realize it until I told her!”

 In October 2012, Tinker Swiss Cottage was featured on Syfy’s Ghost Hunters.
-The Atlantic Paranormal Society documented every inch of the museum while filming the episode.
-At one point in the evening, a rocking chair began to move on its own.
-According to Steve Litteral, the rocking chair has done that several times during the course of regular tours.
+Members of The Atlantic Paranormal Society spent the night documenting every corner of the museum while filming the episode.
+At one point, a rocking chair began moving on its own.
+According to Steve Litteral, it was not an isolated incident.
+During regular tours, the chair has reportedly stirred to life more than once, gently rocking in otherwise silent rooms.

-One reply on “Tinker Swiss Cottage in Rockford, Illinois”
+One response to “Tinker Swiss Cottage in Rockford, Illinois”

 What are your thoughts?